robbievanleeuwen/minimal-mistakes/_posts/2018-06-13-multiphysics-epoxy-resins.md

 \end{align}
 $$

-In the above equations the function $$g$$ introducing non-linearity into the viscoelastic model.
+In the above equations the function $$g$$ introduces non-linearity into the viscoelastic model.
 The finite element implementation of the above formulation is further elaborated in the full report.
-Following from the finite element formulation of the stress vector, the tangent stiffness $$D$$ can also be derived.
+Following from the finite element formulation of the stress vector, the tangent stiffness $$\textbf{D}$$ can also be derived.

 #### Viscoplasticity